pybamm-team/pybamm-eis/README.md

 The example simulations use the package [PyBaMM](www.pybamm.org) (Python Battery Mathematical Modelling).
 PyBaMM solves physics-based electrochemical DAE models by using state-of-the-art automatic differentiation and numerical solvers.
 The Doyle-Fuller-Newman model can be solved in under 0.1 seconds, while the reduced-order Single Particle Model and Single Particle Model with electrolyte can be solved in just a few milliseconds.
 Additional physics can easily be included such as thermal effects, fast particle diffusion, 3D effects, and more.
 All models are implemented in a flexible manner, and a wide range of models and parameter sets (NCA, NMC, LiCoO2, ...) are available.
 There is also functionality to simulate any set of experimental instructions, such as CCCV or GITT, or specify drive cycles.

 ## 🚀 Installation
-In order to run the notebooks in this repository you will need to instal a number of packages.
+In order to run the notebooks in this repository you will need to install the `pybamm-eis` package.
 We recommend installing within a [virtual environment](https://docs.python.org/3/tutorial/venv.html) in order to not alter any python distribution files on your machine.

 PyBaMM is available on GNU/Linux, MacOS and Windows.
 For more detailed instructions on how to install PyBaMM, see [the PyBaMM documentation](https://pybamm.readthedocs.io/en/latest/install/GNU-linux.html#user-install).